juggernauthk108/iris-knn/README.md

 # iris-knn
-Predicting the sub-specie of the iris flower using kNN dataset
+Predicting the sub-specie of the iris flower using kNN algorithm and and iris dataset